 The presence and impact of female Antarctic researchers has increased rapidly.
 In the 1950s most countries did not allow women to work in Antarctica and there were few female Antarctic scientists.
 Today females are playing leading and influential roles in Antarctic research.
-For example the Alfred Wegener Institute and the British Antarctic Survey are both led by women and women have led several high impact papers on Antarctic science over the last ten years [eg 1‐4].
+For example the Alfred Wegener Institute and the British Antarctic Survey are both led by women and women have led several high impact papers on Antarctic science over the last ten years [eg references 1‐4 at the foot of the page].
 With 55% of APECS (Association of Polar Early Career Scientists) members being female, it is time to promote and celebrate the achievements of female Antarctic scientists within the SCAR community in order to increase the visibility of these leading and influential role models for our younger female researchers and to stimulate girls around the world to pursue science careers.

 Nerida Wilson, Western Australian Museum

 Craig Stevens, NIWA, New Zealand

 Thomas Shafee, La Trobe University, Australia

 Rachel Downey, APECS and Senckenberg Museum and Research Institute, Germany/Italy

 This effort was made possible by the dedication of an amazing group of volunteers - thank you for your time!